 But it’s so much easier to make!
 Instead of stuffing the jalapenos, you just chop them up and add them right in!

-I love using dried beef in recipes for a little hit of saltiness (also check out my Dried Beef Cheese Ball and Dried Beef Roll-Ups!) and it pairs perfectly with the heat from the jalapeno.
+I love using dried beef in recipes for a little hit of saltiness and it pairs perfectly with the heat from the jalapeno.

-This baked Jalapeno Popper Dip is great for movie nights or any party where you need a delicious appetizer.
+This baked Jalapeno Popper Dip is great for movie nights or any party where you need a delicious warm appetizer to serve a crowd.

 Ingredients

-- dried beef (approximately 1/2 cup), save a few for the top
+• dried beef (approximately 1/2 cup), save a few whole rounds for the top

 If you don’t have garlic salt with parsley, just use regular garlic salt.
 I always accidentally buy the one with parsley (which I used here) but the flavor profile won’t change that much if you don’t have it.